 - Project completion: These reports outline the final steps of project completion, taking into account any corrections, team performance, and the time required to complete the rest of the tasks.

-- Risk mapping: Data from risk mapping reports provide valuable insights that can help teams identify roadblocks and determine the necessary measures to avoid them.
+- Risk mapping: Data from a risk management plan provide valuable insights that can help teams identify roadblocks and determine the necessary measures to avoid them.

 In addition to these key points, quality performance reports address specific project information, which helps managers and team members complete tasks and activities more effectively.
 As mentioned, there are many types of performance reports that serve a variety of purposes.